 - Look after your current profitable clients like they mean the world to you.

 - Focus on quality first and quantity second.

-- Continue to raise the bar on your minimum size client.
-Begin to weed out those who will always be more trouble than they are worth.
+- Continue to raise the bar on your minimum size client, weeding out those who will always be more trouble than they are worth.

 - Begin to consciously abandon your unprofitable products, activities and yes, even clients.
 Sometimes you have to fire some clients.

 This doesn’t mean you get disrespectful, cocky or arrogant.
 We’re not advocating unbridled greed and avarice.
-You should always treat everyone with respect and dignity.
-But it’s not good business to treat everyone equally.
-Give more of your time and attention to those clients, products and activities that will help you to achieve your goals of working smarter not harder.
+You should always treat everyone with respect and dignity, giving more of your time and attention to those clients, products and activities that will help you to achieve your goals of working smarter not harder.
 Every hour you spend in focused planning to develop your strategy will save you several hours of doing unnecessary activities.